 Hepatitis C Virus (HCV) can cause chronic liver infection, disease, and even death.
 It can also bring on several rheumatic disorders that cause pain in joints, muscles, and connective tissues.

 How Can I Tell If My Child Has Symptoms Of Hepatitis C?

-Many times there are no symptoms and with babies, it is especially hard to tell since they cannot yet talk to tell you what is wrong.
-If you think that your baby may have been exposed to the hepatitis c virus by you, or some other adult or child that has been around the baby then you need to see your child’s pediatrician and share your worries.
-What you need to watch for that person who has HCV sometimes experience including older children
+Often there are no symptoms and with babies it is especially hard to tell since they cannot yet talk to tell you what is wrong.
+If you think that your baby may have been exposed to the hepatitis C virus by you, or someone that has been around the baby, you need to see your child’s pediatrician and share your worries.
+The following symptoms are an indication of a hepatitis C infection:

 - Flu-like symptoms